Need Help?

 One thing to remember when arranging a consent to let mortgage with Rooftop Mortgages is to switch your existing residential buildings insurance policy to a landlords buildings insurance policy.
 The insurance premium is marginally more expensive but if you don’t switch your insurance and you need to make a claim then you won’t be covered on your standard residential buildings insurance.
 As a minimum you should ensure that you are covered for any third party liability in respect of injuries to your tenant whilst at your property

 If your property is leasehold, the lease may prohibit you from letting or require that you obtain the consent of the freeholder.
-If such conditions are not complied with you may be in violation of the lease.
+If such terms are not adhered to you may be in violation of your covenants under the lease.
 This could potentially result in the freeholder commencing forfeiture proceedings.